eloiilyass/Active-Directory-Lab/README.md

 This step shows logging into the Windows 10 client machine using a domain user account after successfully joining the lab.local domain.

 ![Screen 20](./client-login.png)

+## ✅ Conclusion

+In this project, I successfully built a complete Active Directory lab environment using Windows Server and Windows 10.

+I configured a Domain Controller, set up DNS, created users and organizational units, and joined a client machine to the domain.

+This lab demonstrates my understanding of Windows Server administration, networking, and Active Directory concepts.